telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 To get a Grid table row by the data item ID, follow the steps below:

-1. Make sure the [ID field is defined in the model configuration](/api/javascript/data/model#configuration-Example) of the Grid datasource.
+1. Make sure the [ID field is defined in the model configuration](/api/javascript/data/model#configuration-Example) of the Grid dataSource.
-2. Retrieve the row model, the model UID and the Grid table row consecutively:
+2. Retrieve the row model, the model UID, and the Grid table row consecutively:

-    var rowModel = gridObject.dataSource.get(10249); // get method of the Kendo UI DataSource object var modelUID = rowModel.get("uid"); // get method of the Kendo UI Model object var tableRow = $("[data-uid='" + modelUID + "']"); // the data-uid attribute is applied to the desired table row element.
+    var rowModel = gridObject.dataSource.get(10249); // get method of the Kendo UI dataSource object var modelUID = rowModel.get("uid"); // get method of the Kendo UI Model object var tableRow = $("[data-uid='" + modelUID + "']"); // the data-uid attribute is applied to the desired table row element.
 This UID is rendered by the Grid automatically.

 #### Add Custom Rows When No Records Are Loaded

-When the datasource does not return any data, for example, as a result of filtering, a table row with some user-friendly message can be manually added.
+When the dataSource does not return any data, for example, as a result of filtering, a table row with some user-friendly message can be manually added.

 The example below demonstrates how to add a table row in the [dataBound](/api/javascript/ui/grid#events-dataBound) event handler of the Grid.